What Is Drunk Driving?

-According to the National Highway Traffic Safety Administration (NHTSA), approximately 11,654 Americans were killed in alcohol-impaired driving crashes in 2020; deaths like these were 30% of all total motor vehicle traffic fatalities in the United States.
-It is also estimated that 1.5 million people are arrested each year for driving under the influence of alcohol.
-Impaired driving continues to be a serious traffic safety and public health issue for the entire country.
+According to the National Highway Traffic Safety Administration (NHTSA), approximately 11,654 Americans were killed in alcohol-impaired driving crashes in 2020; deaths like these were 30% of all total motor vehicle traffic fatalities in the US.

-It is illegal in all 50 states, the District of Columbia, and Puerto Rico to drive with blood alcohol content (BAC) level of 0.08 or higher.
+It is illegal in all 50 states, the District of Columbia, and Puerto Rico to drive with a blood alcohol content (BAC) level of 0.08 or higher.
 BAC is the percentage of alcohol in the bloodstream.
 If someone has a BAC at or above the legal limit, they are legally considered impaired.
-However, it’s important to note that critical thinking and fine motor skills begin to drop as early as the first sip of alcohol.
+However, it’s important to note that critical thinking and fine motor skills begin to drop as soon as a person has taken their first sip of alcohol.

 If you know someone struggling with alcohol abuse, there is help available.